Padre Pio: La Casa Sollievo della Sofferenza hospital

 By 1925, Pio had converted an old convent building into a medical clinic with a few beds intended primarily for people in extreme need.
-In 1940, a committee was set-up to establish a bigger clinic and donations started to be made.
+In 1940, a committee was formed to establish a larger clinic and donations started to be made.
 Construction began in 1947.

 According to Luzzatto, the bulk of the money for financing the hospital came directly from Emanuele Brunatto, a keen follower of Pio, who had made his fortune in the black market in German-occupied France.
 The United Nations Relief and Rehabilitation Administration (UNRRA) also contributed 250 million Italian lire.

 Lodovico Montini, head of Democrazia Cristiana, and his brother Giovanni Battista Montini (later Pope Paul VI) facilitated engagement by UNRRA.
 The hospital was initially to be named "Fiorello LaGuardia", but eventually presented as the work of Pio himself.
 The Casa Sollievo della Sofferenza ('Home for the Relief of Suffering') opened in 1956.
 Pio handed direct control to the Holy See.
 However, in order that Pio might directly supervise the project, Pope Pius XII granted him a dispensation from his vow of poverty in 1957.
 Some of Pio's detractors have subsequently suggested there had been misappropriation of funds.